Skip to main content

 The voltage standing wave pattern along the line and stubs is shown in Figure 8.26b.
 Note the continuity of voltage at the junctions.
 The actual stub lengths can be those listed plus any integer multiple of \(\lambda /2\).

-This page titled 8.5: Stub Tuning is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Markus Zahn (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.5: Stub Tuning is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Markus Zahn (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.